 - Pumpkin is loaded with vitamins and nutrients such as Potassium, vitamin C and E, iron, B-12 and more.
 Plus its 3 grams of fiber and 2 grams of protein per serving.

-- When it comes to carbs, it comes in at about 12 grams of carbs per cup which compared to say quinoa or rice which are at least double the carbs without the same nutritional punch (however with pumpkin, almost zero fat and more nutrients) and pumpkin is 1/4 of the calories.
+- When it comes to carbs, it comes in at about 12 grams of carbs per cup.
+Compared to say quinoa or rice they come in at double+ the carbs without the same nutritional punch.
+Pumpkin has almost zero fat and more nutrients and is ¼ of the calories.

 What Is The Best Way To Cook Pumpkin?